anaxita/logit/README.md

+# logit

-# logit - simple underlogger for write log into a file and terminal with date and levels.
+## Logit is a simple underlogger for write log data into a file and terminal with date and levels.

 ## Install
 `go get -u github.com/anaxita/logit`